 - This is how Simon R Green introduces the characters to new readers in most of his books in fact, especially the Nightside series.
 And sometimes the opening scene contains a Chekhov's Gun or foreshadows a future book's plot

-- Starship Troopers - an influential work of science-fiction considered responsible for popularizing Death from Above, Powered Armor, Space Marine, and many other tropes the Halo games and novels are entirely built on - starts with a textbook Action Prologue, going so far as to casually mention (later in the book) that the very enemies they were fighting in said prologue were now allied with the human race against the Bugs, and thus making the entire opening engagement practically superfluous.
+- Starship Troopers — an influential work of science-fiction considered responsible for popularizing Death from Above, Powered Armor, Space Marine, and many other tropes the Halo games and novels are entirely built on — starts with a textbook Action Prologue, taken from about the middle of the story.
+Later in the book the protagonist mentions that the very enemies they were fighting in said prologue have switched to being co-belligerents in the war against the Bugs; the opening engagement may have contributed to this Heel-Face Turn.

 - Snow Crash starts out with a wild racing scene in which Hiro tries to deliver a pizza under threat of death.
 Hiro isn't even called by name until the end of the scene, when he introduces himself to YT.